lilitmanukyan09/aca_rental_warehouse/paper.md

             stay['end_date'].append(datetime.datetime.strptime(str(stay['start_date'][0]), "%Y-%m-%d") + datetime.timedelta(days = 30))
 ```
 As there is a subtle chance that two successive rows could generate the same property_id, I decided to create and insert rows to the database one by one, not with larger batches.

+#### **AWS Lambda, importing libraries** :
+The project has three generator tables, which needed to be set up with AWS Lambda and EventBridge.
+The main problem was to import the third-party libraries to the Lambda layers, so that the generators could work with them.
+To resolve the situation, I downloaded the Wheel files of Pandas and Psycopg2 libraries for Python 3.8, unpacked them, zipped them with the name 'python' and added as a layer of Lambda.
+Then, for every function I added the layers and constructed the lambda_function.py file to run my generators.
+The next step was to set up the AWS EventBridge service to trigger the lambda function to work on defined schedule.